Last Updated on January 20, 2023

 This means you have a 67% probability of ruin!

 What if you allocate just 50% of your capital?
 Risk of ruin drops to 44%.
-The more strategies you add, the less likely you are to go broke.
+The more strategies you add, the less likely you will go broke.

 Here is the graph showing hows it pays off to diversify: